ThibaultLatrille/NucleotideBias/README.md

 *Molecular Biology and Evolution*, Volume 39, Issue 2, February 2022, msac005,\
 https://doi.org/10.1093/molbev/msac005

+**LaTeX for the manuscript and figures are available at https://github.com/ThibaultLatrille/PhD/tree/master/NucleotideBias**

 ---
 This repository is meant to provide the necessary scripts and data to reproduce the figures shown in the manuscript.
 The experiments can either run on a local computer or in a cluster configuration (slurm).